kmaluccio/gitPy/README.md

 # PythonLab
-This is a repository for the lab problems taught in MA 151.
-Here we can find Python files for the engineering calculus labs and files with the problems to be solved each week.
+This is a repository containing the lab problems for MA 151 taught in Fall 2021.
+There are 8 sets of lab problems and solutions.
+The solutions are Python files for the engineering calculus labs and the problems are related to material the students learned each week in class.